CompassSecurity/BloodHoundQueries/README.md

 ### Set Local Admin or Reset Password Principals as High Value Targets
 Mark all the principals that are local administrators or that can reset passwords as High Value.

-### Set Principals with Privileges on Computers as High Value Targets
+### Set Principals with Privileges on Cert Publishers as High Value Targets
-Mark all the principals with certain privileges on computers as High Value.
+Mark all the principals with certain privileges on the Cert Publishers group as High Value.

+###

 ### Set Members of High Value Targets Groups as High Value Targets
 Mark all the members of High Value groups as High Value.